 Upon graduating, she married her husband, Josiah, and they both moved to Concord, NC, where they began teaching at Covenant Classical School.
 Mrs. Wilmoth taught Logic stage English, History, Bible, and Upper School Theater during her three years there.
 After retiring from full-time teaching at the birth of their first baby, Lily began doing some part time teaching at local homeschool co-ops and continuing her education through participating in several conferences, classes, and meetings with the CiRCE Institute.
+She has taught online now for 3 years, and has begun homeschooling her two oldest children.
 Along with these academic pursuits, Mrs. Wilmoth has studied classical ballet throughout her whole life, and continues to teach.
 She finds the study of classical ballet to be an excellent way to develop the moral imagination!

 Mrs. Wilmoth believes that teaching is her gift and passion.
 She delights in teaching her own little ones, and plans to homeschool them all.
 The Wilmoths currently have two little children and another on the way.
 They own a homestead in Hurt, Virginia, where they raise several dozen fowl and goats, and run a traditional soapmaking business using ingredients from their farm, called Hearth and Homestead.